WGBH/AAPB2/app/views/special_collections/evolution-of-jazz.md

 ## Background

 <em>The Evolution of Jazz</em> series was produced at WGBH and presented under the auspices of Northeastern University by the Lowell Institute Cooperative Broadcasting Council (LICBC).
-The materials were contributed to the American Archive of Public Broadcasting (AAPB) by the University of Maryland’s National Public Broadcasting Archives in 2013 as part of the [National Association of Educational Broadcasters (NAEB) collection](http://americanarchive.org/special_collections/naeb).
+The materials were contributed to the American Archive of Public Broadcasting (AAPB) by the University of Maryland's National Public Broadcasting Archives in 2013 as part of the [National Association of Educational Broadcasters (NAEB) collection](http://americanarchive.org/special_collections/naeb).

 ## Featured